Film at Gorton Center

 The John & Nancy Hughes Theater is the cultural heart of Lake Forest/Lake Bluff.
 It houses a state of the art cinema system that allows Gorton’s film programs to be robust and growing.
 Gorton film series include (in alphabetical order):

-Community Film Forum: Starting Fall 2018, Gorton will co-host a series of films about topics of interest to our community with a number of other local organizations.
-The films will be followed by panel discussion.
-Topics covered will include raising children, learning disabilities, anxiety, substance abuse issues, civil discourse, societal pressures and more.
+Community Film Forum: Starting in fall of 2018, Gorton will co-host a series of films about topics of interest to our community with a number of other local organizations.
+The films will be followed by a panel discussion.
+Topics covered will include raising children, learning disabilities, anxiety, substance abuse issues, civil discourse, societal pressures, and more.
 This series is supported by The Jannotta Family through the Gorton Producer Program.

 Mountainfilm on Tour: Held each year on the last weekend of January, Mountainfilm on Tour is one of the highlights of our cinematic year.
 In 2022, the festival will take place on January 28th and 29th.
 Mountainfilm travels year-round and worldwide with a selection of current and best-loved films from the annual festival in Telluride.
 This year’s program features a full-length award-winning film After Antarctica, a series of Family-Friendly short films, the ecologically-focused and exhilarating Adventure Shorts, and the much anticipated Mountainfilm Medley of the festival’s finest films.
 This series is co-presented with Lake Forest Open Lands Association and is supported by the Butler Family Foundation and The Community Church of Lake Forest and Lake Bluff.
 Passes to the entire festival are available for purchase.